shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

   ('B', '2021-01-09');
 ```

+**\*Note**:
-**\*Note**: Primary keys are not explicitly defined in the tables, likely due to the educational nature of the project.
+- Primary keys are not explicitly defined in the tables.
+This might be intentional due to the educational nature of the project:
   - The data is artificially generated and static, minimizing the risk of integrity violations.
-- In real-world scenarios, defining primary keys is essential to ensure data integrity and uniqueness.
+  - In real-world scenarios, primary keys are essential to enforce data integrity and uniqueness.

+- Data type mismatches are present in the inserted values:
+  - For example, string values are being inserted into columns with numeric data types.
-- Some inserted values do not match the expected data types (e.g., INTEGER columns receiving string inputs).
-This works because PostgreSQL can implicitly convert values, but such practice is discouraged in production systems where explicit type casting ensures data consistency.
+  - PostgreSQL implicitly converts these values, allowing the data to be stored.
+However, this practice is discouraged in production systems.
-- Inconsistencies in data representation should be addressed to align with real-world practices.
+  - Explicit type casting should be used to ensure data consistency and to prevent unexpected errors.

 </details>